ArtisanPack-UI/livewire-ui-components/README.md

 ## Documentation

-Comprehensive documentation is coming soon.
-In the meantime, you can explore the components in the `src/View/Components` directory.
+Comprehensive documentation is available in our [Documentation Wiki](https://gitlab.com/jacob-martella-web-design/artisanpack-ui/livewire-ui-components/-/wikis/home).
+The wiki contains detailed information about all available components, their properties, and usage examples.

 ## Acknowledgements